 - Create an item and associate it with the user IDs and fee ID you just noted.
 For this example, set payment_type to "2" (express).

 Once funds have been moved to the seller, they will be released to the seller’s bank account.
-To be notified when this has occurred, you can create a callback for the Item.
+To be notified when this has occurred, you can create a webhook for the Item.

-- Create a callback with object type being
+- Create a webhook with object type being

 The resulted item will be created with a state of pending.

-Now that you’ve got an item created, you will want to take payment from the buyer:
+Now that you’ve got an item created, you'll want to take payment from the buyer: